CryptoDombili/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run-/README.md

+## 5 - If you don't optimize VRAM, the 3090 GPU won't run the 1.5 model at all.

-3- Set up and run Swarm
+4- Set up and run Swarm

    ```bash